Acylation/Acylation/README.md

 ## 👋 Hi, I’m @Acylation
-I’m a prospective Chem PhD student.
-I’m currently focused on building plugins for Obsidian as well as building scientific research workflow and tools.
+I’m a Chem PhD student at Johns Hopkins, currently focused on building plugins for Obsidian as well as figuring out smooth scientific research workflow.

 <!---
 Acylation/Acylation is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.